 We use the Simple Risk Weight Approach ("SRWA") for equity exposures excluding investment funds.
 Under the SRWA, we apply the risk weights assigned by applicable regulations to the equity exposures.
 The SRWA sets a maximum risk weight of 100%, provided that the non-significant equity exposure does not exceed 10% of our Tier 1 plus Tier 2 capital.
-Our non-significant equity exposure did not exceed the 10% threshold for the three months ended March 31, 2022 and therefore the maximum risk weight we applied was 100%.
-Our investment funds are primarily related to our BOLI program and money market funds.
-We have elected to utilize the Full Look-through approach for our BOLI program, which will allow us to compute a risk-weighted asset amount for each exposure in the program.
-We will continue to use the Alternative Modified Look-Through Approach ("AMLTA") to calculate RWA for money market funds.
+Our non-significant equity exposure did not exceed the 10% threshold for the three months ended March 31, 2024 and therefore the maximum risk weight we applied was 100%.
+Investment funds are primarily related to BOLI, money market funds and other equity investments that are accounted for under the cost method of accounting.
+We use the Alternative Modified Look-Through Approach ("AMLTA") to calculate RWA for money market and other equity investments.
 Under the AMLTA, the equity exposures are allocated on a pro rata basis depending on the investment fund limits in the fund prospectus and assigned a risk weight that corresponds to the investment type.
+We utilize the Full Look-Through Approach ("FLTA") for our BOLI program, and compute a risk-weighted asset amount for each exposure in the program as if the exposure were held directly by the company.

-Table 7 provides a summary of our equity exposure and RWA as of March 31, 2022.
+Table 7 provides a summary of our equity exposure and RWA as of March 31, 2024.